athirupathiraja/athirupathiraja/README.md

 - NFT price analysis and multivariate time series forecasting using a LSTM neural network with Coinbase data and Tweepy.

 #### 🌱 My Interests:
-- ML neural network architecture
+- Software Dev
-- App Development
+- ML
 - Learning in general :)